Just Say I Love Her

 "Just Say I Love Her" ("Just Say I Love Him" when recorded by a female singer) is a popular song, adapted from the Neapolitan song "Dicitencello vuje".
-The original music was written by Neapolitan composer Rodolfo Falvo in 1930; and was arranged in United States by Jack Val and Jimmy Dale; the original Neapolitan lyrics by Enzo Fusco, and English lyrics by Martin Kalmanoff and Sam Ward.
+The original music was written by Neapolitan composer Rodolfo Falvo in 1930; and was arranged in the United States by Jack Val and Jimmy Dale; the original Neapolitan lyrics by Enzo Fusco, and English lyrics by Martin Kalmanoff and Sam Ward.

 A recording by Johnny Desmond was made on January 20, 1950, and released by MGM (catalog number 10758).
-It reached #24 on the Billboard chart.
+It reached No. 24 on the Billboard chart.

-Vic Damone's 1950 recording of the song reached #13 on the Billboard chart.
+Vic Damone's 1950 recording of the song reached No. 13 on the Billboard chart.